Skip to main content

 Homocysteine

 Homocysteine is an amino acid that, when elevated, can indicate inflammation and damage to the inner lining of blood vessels, including those that supply the brain.
 Its elevation is linked to deficiencies in key B vitamins, particularly B12, B6, and folate.
 These vitamins are critical for the methylation processes that help regulate neurotransmitter production and detoxification pathways.
-A high level suggests a breakdown in these fundamental biochemical processes, contributing to both vascular stress and a pro-inflammatory state that can impact cognitive function.

 Metabolic Health as a Foundation

 The brain is an organ with immense energy demands, consuming a disproportionate amount of the body’s glucose.
-Its is therefore directly linked to its inflammatory status.
+Its metabolic health is therefore directly linked to its inflammatory status.
 Dysregulation in blood sugar and insulin signaling is a potent source of systemic inflammation, sending stress signals that reverberate throughout the body and into the central nervous system.
 Assessing metabolic markers is therefore a non-negotiable aspect of addressing neuroinflammation.

 • Fasting Insulin This marker tells us how much insulin is required to keep your blood glucose stable.
 Elevated fasting insulin is a primary indicator of insulin resistance, a condition where cells no longer respond efficiently to insulin’s message.
 This state is highly pro-inflammatory and places significant metabolic stress on the entire system.